-IVC is neither affiliated nor connected to any these organizations since we are an independent group of cooperative societies.
-The services are for members only who subscribe to share the operational costs to avail the benefits and are are willing to pay for the costs of each service.
+The services are for members only who subscribe to share the operational costs to avail the benefits and are happily willing to pay for the costs of each service.

 Note : The above are Paid services required by those who want to save a avoidable visit to the PC to collect CT medicines every month.
 Current Price list for each service is available online.
 Veterans not in need of these services will also benefit by having 2/3 lesser waiting times and quicker turnaround.